phillwatson/one-stop/README.md

 RAILS_SECRET_KEY: <the secret issue by Nordigen>
 ```

-### Email Service
+### Notification Service
-In order to use the email service, you will need to obtain an API key from
+In order to use the notification service, you will need to obtain an API key from
 Brevo (previously known as Send-With-Blue).
 Sign-up and access is free:
 https://www.brevo.com/
 ```yaml